-Director of Resident Care
+Director of Resident Care and/or Assistant Director of Resident Care

 - 1. Direct the removal of residents. - 2.
-Maintenance of record of evacuees and ensuring all residents have an identification bracelet or other means of identification. - 3.
-Transportation of the "Stat Box" to a secure location where the medication will be accessible. - 4.
+Maintenance of record of evacuees and ensuring all residents have an identification bracelet or other means of identification. - Transportation of the "Stat Box" to a secure location where the medication will be accessible. - 4.
 Decide on an evacuation route and confirm that it is safe.
 Move people at least 100M away from the building.